 Check-in/check-out records are kept for each student, listing the furniture and room condition.
 All furniture must remain in the room.
 The student will be held responsible for missing furniture, equipment, or unusual damages to room, furniture, or equipment.
 Mattresses must be kept on the beds.
 Due to fire regulations, only Berea College mattresses are approved to be used.
-Exceptions to this policy must be approved by the Area Coordinator.
-The use of tacks, nails, command strips, tape, or other products that damage or remove paint is not recommended on walls, woodwork, or windows.
+Exceptions to this policy must be approved by the Area Coordinator or Residence Life Coordinator.
+The use of tacks, nails, command strips, adhesive lighting strips, tape, or other products that damage or remove paint is not recommended on walls, woodwork, or windows.
 Residents will be charged for any wall damage resulting from the use of any of these items.
 Sticky tack (also known as blu-tack or poster putty) may be used for hanging wall decorations.

-Every residence hall room will be entered by the residence hall staff and inspection team (consisting of Area Coordinator and Facilities) to check on general health and safety of the living spaces.
+Every residence hall room will be entered by the residence hall staff and inspection team (consisting of Area Coordinator or Residence Life Coordinator and Facilities) to check on general health and safety of the living spaces.
 This will include checking for general cleanliness, electrical hazards, fire safety issues, and potential repairs.
 Professional staff will give students a 48-hour notice.